mswjs/msw/README.md

 The primary benefit of using Service Workers for mocking is the ability to request the very same resources a client would in production.
 Since MSW performs "request-response" matching, there is no need for you to define conditional request URLs for the sake of mocking.
 It's enough to enable/disable the MSW to control if the mocking should happen.

+> **Note:** Service Workers is a browser API, which makes MSW usable only on the client-side.
+You won't be able to use this mock when hitting your website via Postman, for example.

-A mocking function contains information about the request, so you can _perform a real request_ and then patch it with the mocked data, if needed.
+A mocking function contains information about the request, so you can _perform the actual request_ and then patch it with the mocked data, if needed.

 <br />